 - Abrupt start/stop flow and reverse flows are all accurately counted.

-- High resolution data registers exactly when the brakes were applied
+- High resolution data registers exactly when the injectors were opened/closed

 - Robust sensor design allows for measurement during accelerated and harsh application testing

-Max Precision Flow Meters provide you with high resolution forward and reverse flow rate measurements that capture the data you rely on to understand (evaluate) the braking system dynamics and refine the next generation of braking components for the smallest passenger cars to the largest on and off highway trucks.
+Max Precision Flow Meters provide you with high resolution forward and reverse flow rate measurements that capture the data you rely on to understand the injector system dynamics and refine the next generation of pump and injector components for the smallest passenger cars to the largest on and off highway trucks.